-The bank internal regulations may provide for the maintenance or granting of direct and/or indirect material rewards for members of the bank management body and persons holding key positions even after the termination of their mandate or individual employment contract (compensation for compliance with the non-competition clause and/or confidentiality clause, etc.).
+The bank internal regulations may provide for the maintenance or granting material rewards for members of the bank management body and persons holding key positions even after the termination of their mandate or individual employment contract (compensation for compliance with the non-competition clause and/or confidentiality clause, etc.).
 In any event, the size of all such rewards, granted to any one person in any calendar year, shall not exceed the size of the annual remuneration of any person holding that position or, if no such position exists, a similar position.

-During 2022, the Bank Supervisory Board held 63 meetings, during which 285 topics were discussed.
+During 2024, the Bank Supervisory Board held 52 meetings, during which 228 topics were discussed.

-During the period 01.01.2022-31.12.2022, in the area of remuneration, the Supervisory Board was assisted by the Remuneration Committee, with the following composition:
+During the period 01.01.2024-31.12.2024, in the area of remuneration, the Supervisory Board was assisted by the Remuneration Committee, with the following composition:

-Vasile Tofan Chairman of the Remuneration Committee, Member of the Supervisory Board Victor Miculeţ Member of the Remuneration Committee, Chairman of the Supervisory Board

-Maryna Kvashnina Member of the Nomination and Remuneration Committee, Member of the Supervisory Board Ivane Gulmagarashvili Member of the Nomination and Remuneration Committee, Member of the Supervisory Board
+Vasile Tofan Chairman of the Remuneration Committee, Member of the Supervisory Board Victor Miculeţ Member of the Remuneration Committee, Chairman of the Supervisory Board Maryna Kvashnina Member of the Nomination and Remuneration Committee, Member of the Supervisory Board Ivane Member of the Nomination and Remuneration Committee, Gulmagarashvili Member of the Supervisory Board

-During this period, the Nomination and Remuneration Committee held 14 meetings.
+During this period, the Nomination and Remuneration Committee held 17 meetings.